apexpl/db/Readme.md

 # ADL - Apex Database Layer

 A lightweight database layer designed for simplicity and ease of use, providing a middle ground between larger ORMs and base PHP functions (ie. mysqli_*).
-Supports multiple database engines, object mapping, connection load balancing, and an optional wrapper allowing methods to be accessed statically.
+Supports multiple database engines, object mapping, initialization wrappers for Doctrine and Eloquent, connection load balancing, and an optional wrapper allowing methods to be accessed statically.
 It supports:

 * Supports mySQL, PostgreSQL, and SQLite with ability to easily implement other engines.
 * Automated mapping to / from objects.
 * Automated preparing of ALL sql queries to protect against SQL injection.
 * Typed, sequential and named placeholders
+* Initialization wrappers for Doctrine and Eloquent
 * Optional secondary read-only connection parameters, which automatically switch to write connection when necessary SQL query is executed.
 * Optional redis support with connection manager allowing both, easy maintainability of connection information across multiple server instances, and multiple read-only connections with automated load balancing via round robin.
 * Command line tool (and PHP class) to easily manage connection information within redis.